-The Ardolf Science Center opened in the fall of 1992.
+The Ardolf Science Center opened in the fall of 1992, with a ribbon-cutting by the Ardolfs on September 2, the first day of the fall semester.
 The building project finished at a cost of $7.2 million.
 Through the years, the Ardolf Science Center has earned many awards for its safety and architecture.
 The state-of-the-art building, when combined with the science facilities at St. John’s University, offers students more square footage of science study and research space than any other private college in Minnesota.

 Turner, Shannon, "Planning Underway for CSB Science Center," Independent, November 22, 1988, p.1.

 Zornes, Ron, "Capital Campaign Raises 4 Million," Independent, November 13, 1990, p.
 1.

 Martinka, Julie, “Construction Date set,” Independent, March 5, 1991, p.
 1.

 Ludwick, Kristin, "CSB Awarded $492,000 Challenge Grant, largest ever," Independent, March 3, 1992, p.
 3.

 O'Connell, Colman, OSB, "Science and the Modern World," Saint Benedict's Today, Fall 1992, p.
 2

 Ruff, Gwen, "Because...He values Catholic Education," Saint Benedict's Today, Fall 1992, p.
 3-4

 Kudalis, Eric, "Strictly Science," Architecture Minnesota, September/October 1993, p.
 32-33